OpenstackForkedProjects/openstack-tutorial/tutorial/preparation.rst

 network node(s) will need direct access to at least one public network.

+Since we cannot provide the amount of public IPs that would be needed to test a fully functional OpenStack cloud to all of the attendees in this tutorial we are going to make use of HAProxy.
+It will be installed on the bastion node which is the only host having a public IP.

+..
   However, installation of a load balancer is out of the scope of this tutorial, and since we cannot provide the amount of public IPs that would be needed to test a fully functional OpenStack cloud to all of the attendees, we will use a bastion host to redirect (using DNAT) the traffic to the correct service.

 .. note: there are other practical reasons: unless you give neutron an
 .. interface directly on the public network, floating IPs will not